sandienunez/sandienunez.github.io/_posts/2020-07-19-bookgenie_app_sinatra_portfolio_project.markdown

 ![Screen Shot 2020-07-14 at 2 19 02 PM](https://user-images.githubusercontent.com/61069416/87890523-ef330680-ca04-11ea-985c-2db0ea73d20e.png)

+The following images depict what a user sees visually upon logging into BookGenie, entering the home playlist page and how a user can create a book object by filling out a form.
+In order to bring my ideas for this project to life, much embedded ruby was used in the the view erb files, ruby code in the controllers, as well as css and html for styling purposes.

 ![Screen Shot 2020-07-16 at 3 02 27 PM](https://user-images.githubusercontent.com/61069416/87890536-fce88c00-ca04-11ea-8c8d-86b60971a101.png)

+The most challenging part of the project for me was setting up validations and installing and learning how to display sinatra flash messages.
+I had a lot of difficulties with getting flash messages to pop up on my web server, but after much persistence and researching I was able to perservere and include flash messages in my project.

 ## 10 Helpful Tips